js-emacs/js2-refactor.el/README.md

 # js2-refactor.el [![Build Status](https://secure.travis-ci.org/magnars/js2-refactor.el.png)](http://travis-ci.org/magnars/js2-refactor.el)

-The beginnings of a JavaScript refactoring library in emacs.
+A JavaScript refactoring library for emacs.

 This is a collection of small refactoring functions to further the idea of a JavaScript IDE in Emacs that started with js2-mode.